millionairetai/ioff/README.md

 CODING STANDARD
 -------
-To ensure consistency throughout the source code, keep these rules in mind as you are working:
+To ensure consistency throughout the source code, keep these rules in mind as you are working.

 1. Coding style should write as Yii standard.
 2. Each function not to much code line.
 It should divide in callable function to call from.
 3. Use try catch in each section of code for catching error.